joshualibrarian/filament-java/README.md

 ## Status

 This project is in early development.
-The core rendering API works on Linux with Vulkan. glTF model loading works. macOS and Windows builds are set up in CI but not yet runtime-tested.
+The core rendering API works on Linux with Vulkan. glTF model loading and MSDF text rendering work. macOS and Windows builds are set up in CI but not yet runtime-tested.

 Contributions and bug reports are welcome.